 4. A burger with ‘the lot’

-If tomato, lettuce, onions and a juicy meat patty just isn’t enough burger then maybe you should try the Aussie gut-buster with ‘the lot’.
-Take a burger bun and stuff it with barbequed meat, salad, sauce and, for the Australian twist, add a slice of pineapple, some pickled beetroot and a fried egg.
+If tomato, lettuce, onions and a juicy meat patty just isn’t enough burger, then maybe you should try the Aussie gut-buster with ‘the lot’.
+Take a burger bun and stuff it with barbecued meat, salad, sauce and, for the Australian twist, add a slice of pineapple, some pickled beetroot and a fried egg.
 Perfect after a long day surfing or relaxing on the beach.
-Not ideal for those watching their weight.

 According to MTV, the best burger in Australia can be found at Burger Me Fresh in Coolangatta.
 It might be a long way to go for a meal, but people definitely travel with less incentive than this.